z4nix/NVIDIA-RULER/README.md

+Adapted version for use with google colab (addition of absolute paths) and recurrent gemma (modification of config_models.sh)

 # 📏 RULER: What’s the Real Context Size of Your Long-Context Language Models?

 This repository contains code for our paper [RULER: What’s the Real Context Size of Your Long-Context Language Models](https://arxiv.org/abs/2404.06654).
 RULER generates synthetic examples to evaluate long-context language models with configurable sequence length and task complexity.
 We benchmark 17 open-source models across 4 task categories (in total 13 tasks) in RULER, evaluating long-context capabilities beyond simple in-context recall.
 Here are our main results.